cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 def doTask2():
     FileUtil = apm2_jpsBaseLib_view.FileUtil
     # any paths passed to the jps-base-lib FileUtil object should be absolute paths
-    # here the FileUtil object does not need to be instatiated as the readFileLocally
+    # here the FileUtil object does not need to be instantiated as the readFileLocally
     # method is static
     response = FileUtil.readFileLocally('<your_absolute_file_path>')
     return response